sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 **Impact**
 > This is where the `http` module is an invaluable tool in your
 > arsenal.
+>
+> You can create basic HTTP that provide and interface for
+> communications behind your firewall, and then create basic
+> HTTP clients that interact with those services: `websocket`.
+>
+> Focus on the objects you use when implementing clients and
+> servers using `http` module.

 ### Implementing HTTP Services in Node.js